Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Why do I recommend this primer specifically?
 That’s because it’s non-toxic and has a VOC-free formula that doesn’t release any harmful odors.

 If you notice how some primers have a really nasty smell, then those paints are most likely latex paint or oil-based paints.
-But rest assured, because this primer is water-based, so it’s organic and doesn’t have a nasty smell that remains.

 You can find the link to purchase the Pet Dwellings Primer by ECOS here!